-A day in the life of an OCE
+[Video Guide] A day in the life of an OCE

-A day in the life of an OCE
+[Video Guide] A day in the life of an OCE

 Overview

-This guide walks through a typical shift for an Open Cut Examiner using HazView.
-It shows how each part of the workflow fits together from pre-start to final report submission.
 The goal is to give new OCEs a clear picture of how HazView supports statutory requirements and daily operational work.

 Start of Shift